johnho12047/GBC-preoperative-T-Staging-prediction/README.md

 ## **Important Notes**

-- This application is suitable for GBC patients with complete preoperative image and clinical data.
+- This application is suitable for GBC patients with complete preoperative images and clinical data.
 - If issues arise during operation, verify the completeness and accuracy of uploaded files and input data.
 - **Results are for reference only**: The predictions are intended as an auxiliary tool.
 Final clinical decisions should consider all dimensions of patient information.